VijayEluri/mmix/testvcs/readme.txt

 C3
 I had pisa in Papa John.

-take the time to learn Configuration Management.
+some change in experiment branch. take the time to learn Configuraion Management.